apache/cordova-plugin-file-transfer/doc/index.md

         }
     );

+### WP8 Quirks

+- Download requests is being cached by native implementation.
+To avoid caching, pass `if-Modified-Since` header to download method.

 ## abort

 Aborts an in-progress transfer.
 The onerror callback is passed a FileTransferError object which has an error code of FileTransferError.ABORT_ERR.